taufik-nurrohman/arch/README.md

 Reminders
 ---------

 The following are tasks that I personally need but often forget.
-They are not required to make your Arch Linux look like the screenshots above.
+They are not required to make your Arch Linux to look like the screenshots above.

 ### Arch